 Lactobacillus crispatus isolates in this blog

 Last year I was very lucky to join Prof. dr. Remco Kort at the VU University Amsterdam who had just isolated and sequenced about 30 Lactobacillus crispatus strains from women with and without BV ecology.
-These women were patients at the GGD facility in Amsterdam.
+These women were patients at the GGD facility in Amsterdam and the strains were isolated as part of the thesis work of Joke Dols.
 MSc student Jorne Swanenburg was responsible for the genomic analysis sofar and Charlotte van de Veer is currently finalizing her thesis and is writing up a paper on carbohydrate metabolism of these strains.
 Recently, a paper was published where the strains were used as a reference for a possible new vaginal prebiotic.
 The paper is open access and the isolation is described in materials&methods.
 At the moment we are analyzing these strains, some appear harder to culture than others.
 The list of isolates that we are able to maintain in the lab is a work in progress and will be updated later.
 We were unable to revive RL_005 from its glycerol stock and the sequencing file of RL_022 has some problems.

 Alicia offered to use her expertise to help answer some questions surrounding Lactobacillus crispatus glycogen metabolism.
 First thing she did was to perform an analysis using the so-called dbCAN server, detecting the presence of several glycoproteins in the genomes of a set of isolated Lactobacillus crispatus strains that can potentially be involved in glycogen metabolism.